I’m not registered with the surgery as I live elsewhere – can I still be seen as a patient?

 Although we try to provide the best service possible, from time to time things do go wrong.
 Click here for information on how to make a complaint so that any problems or issues can, where possible, be rectified quickly.
 If you have had a good experience at Oldwell, positive feedback is always welcome and helps us to identify what we are doing well.
 Feedback on the surgery can be left on the NHS Choices web site.

 I want access to my medical records – what do I need to do?

 You can apply to view your medical records under the Data Protection Act (1998).
 To do this you will need to apply in writing to the surgery (address your request to the practice manager).
 You will then be offered an appointment within a maximum of 40 days.
-If you want a hard copy of your notes you may be charged a fee due to the work involved.
-This will be no more than £50 (no more than £10 if the notes are all held on computer).
 The NHS web site has more information on this topic.

 Am I entitled to free prescriptions?